High school boys soccer practices started across Illinois this week. Here are five storylines we’ll be watching in The Times’ coverage area.

 Expect strong defense, another successful season from Somonauk co-op

-The Bobcats finished 14-6-3 a season ago, outscored their opponents 62-32 and posted seven shutouts.
-With returning seniors Jackson Brockway (six assists, unanimous Little Ten All-Conference pick, Times All-Area first team), Cole Gudmunson (MF, 3 G, 7 A) and Nolan Kerley (MF, 4 G, 1 A), as well as juniors Brady Andrews (MF, 4 G, 3 A) and Titus Banister (MF, 3 G, 3 A), it looks like opponents will have a struggle finding scoring chances throughout this season against Somonauk-Leland-Newark.
+The Bobcats finished 14-6-3 a season ago, outscored their opponents 62-32, and posted seven shutouts.
+With returning seniors Jackson Brockway (six assists, unanimous Little Ten All-Conference pick, Times All-Area first team), Cole Gudmunson (MF, 3 G, 7 A) and Nolan Kerley (MF, 4 G, 1 A), as well as juniors Brady Andrews (MF, 4 G, 3 A) and Titus Banister (MF, 3 G, 3 A), it looks like opponents will have to struggle to find scoring chances this season against Somonauk-Leland-Newark.

 Can Serena and Earlville find their footing?

-The Huskers (5-14-2) and Red Raiders (4-14-2) will be looking for improvements this coming season after tough campaigns in 2024.
+The Huskers (5-14-2) and Red Raiders (4-14-2) are looking for improvements this season after a tough 2024.
 Serena returns experience in Times All-Area first-team and All-LTC selection senior Finn Rosengren (MF, 2 G, 3 A), as well as juniors Damien Gonzalez (F/MF) and Nolan Muffler (D).

-Earlville will need to replace the production by graduated unanimous All-LTC pick Easton Fruit, who netted 12 goals and passed for 10 assists.
+Earlville will need to replace the production of graduated unanimous All-LTC pick Easton Fruit, who scored 12 goals and had 10 assists.

-Seven of the 11 first-team selections on the 2024 Times All-Area Boys Soccer Team have graduated, including our 2024 Player of the Year – Streator’s Noah Russow.
-That opens the door for this year’s crop of players to make their mark.
+Seven of the 11 first-team selections on the 2024 Times All-Area Boys Soccer Team have graduated, including our 2024 Player of the Year, Streator’s Noah Russow.
+That opens the door for this year’s group of players to make their mark.

 Projected contenders for those spots?

 Also, don’t count out second-team picks in Ottawa’s Fernandez and Mathews or S-L-N’s Garcia and Gudmunson.
-And don’t be surprised if honorable mention selections such as Ottawa’s Moore, Streator’s Cueto, S-L-N’s Andrews, Kerley and Banister or Serena’s Gonzalez and Muffler find their way into the mix.
+Don’t be surprised if honorable mention selections such as Ottawa’s Moore, Streator’s Cueto, S-L-N’s Andrews, Kerley and Banister, or Serena’s Gonzalez and Muffler find their way into the mix.